bela127/wedance/README.md

 5. Run `yarn dev` to serve site with hot reload at https://localhost:3000/

 To activate all services and features see section `Services` below.
+(This is not needed for basic testing, but only for a full-scale deployment)

 ### Tools
+A list of basic tools you could use for development and testing.

 **Code Editor:** [VSCode](https://code.visualstudio.com/) with following plugins: